Napalm Sticks to Kids

-"Napalm Sticks to Kids" is a protest song that has seen life as both a published track and an informal US military cadence.
-It originates from the Vietnam War, during which napalm—an incendiary gel—saw extensive use by the US military.
+"Napalm Sticks to Kids" is a published track and informal US military cadence that originates from the Vietnam War, during which napalm—an incendiary gel—saw extensive use by the US military.

 Origin

 John E. Woodruff, reporting for Baltimore's The Sun from Phước Vĩnh Base Camp in June 1970, wrote that "Napalm Sticks to Kids" was already a recorded song being played by soldiers, heard playing from military hooches and Army helicopters there; he credited the song to "a group of helicopter pilots".
 United States Senator Stephen M. Young corroborated that report two months later, submitting it into the Congressional Record.

 Covered Wagon Musicians was a musical ensemble of active-duty military personnel stationed at Mountain Home Air Force Base.
 According to the band and Slow Death, United States Army and Air Force personnel assigned to the 1st Cavalry Division originally wrote the words to "Napalm Sticks to Kids" while stationed in South Vietnam.
 Each person wrote a verse about actions in which they participated, "express[ing] their collective bitterness toward the military that had turned them into murderers."
 The band claimed that Sergeant Mike Elliot, one of those Vietnam veterans, had the lyrics published in the first issue of Mountain Home's Helping Hand newsletter, and that it spread throughout the military world from there.